 Naturally curly and/or wavy hair can either be the bane of your existence or the best feature that you’ve got.
-If you’re anything like me, I fought for YEARS against the regular texture of my hair, praying to the hair gods every night for straw-like, stick-thin hair.
+If you’re anything like me, I fought for YEARS against the regular texture of my hair, praying to the hair gods every night for straw-like, stick-thin locks.
 I was scarred for life when my best friend’s younger sister looked at my hair quizzically and asked, “Uhhh, do you style your hair that way on purpose?” after I had done absolutely nothing to it.

 Step One: Washing